Energy

 Exploration -

-2. Tell the learners you are going to use the candle to heat water in th test tube.
+- Tell the learners you are going to use the candle to heat water in a test tube.

-3. Put 5 cm of water at room temperature in the test tube.
+- Put 5 cm (10 ml) of water at room temperature in the test tube.

-4. Ask.
-How long they think it will take to heat the water and increase the temperature by 10 degrees Celsius.
+- Ask.
+How long do you think it will take to heat the water and increase the temperature by 10 degrees Celsius?

-2. How much (in centimeters) of the candle is used.
+- How much (in centimeters) of the candle is used.
+Or mass in grams.

-8. Ask.
-How long do they think it would take to heat the water 20 degrees C, 30 degrees C?
+- Ask.
+How long do you think it would take to heat the water 20 degrees C?
+30 degrees C?

 Invention - Challenge